cFDevOps/cFDevOps21/README.md

 #### Dionysios Diamantopoulos, IBM Research Europe, Switzerland

-Dionysios Diamantopoulos is a Post-Doc Researcher in the  Cloud & AI Systems Research department of IBM Research  Europe.
-Dionysios holds a PhD  from ECE/Technical University of Athens (2015), and a D.Eng. from CEID/University of Patras (2009).
-Being affiliated with the ICCS, he was enrolled in several research projects from EU (FP7, H2020) and European Space Agency.
-Dionysios joined IBM ZRL (2017) as a researcher in Transprecision Computing.
+Dionysios Diamantopoulos is a Research Scientist in the Cloud & AI Systems Research department of IBM Research Europe.
+Dionysios holds a D.Eng. from CEID/University of Patras (2009) and a PhD from ECE/Technical University of Athens (2015).
 His research is disseminated in one book chapter and more than 30 publications in international conferences and journals.
-He is the co-inventor of  three filed patents and one pending (USPTO).
-His research interests lie in the system-level specialization that lay the foundation of heterogeneous-accelerated systems for the hybrid cloud era.
-He is a member of HiPEAC, IEEE, IEEE CAS and Technical Chamber of Greece.
+He is the co-inventor of four filed patents and one pending (USPTO).
+His research interests lie in the system-level specialization of heterogeneous platforms for the hybrid cloud era.
+He is a member of HiPEAC, IEEE, OpenPOWER and Technical Chamber of Greece.

 #### Burkhard Ringlein, IBM Research Europe, Switzerland